yuliahalaniuk/yuliahalaniuk/README.md

 ## Hi there, I'm Yulia 👋

-Junior Frontend Developer, always eager to explore new horizons in the world of web development.
+Frontend Developer, always eager to explore new horizons in the world of web development.

 #### The languages and tools I've worked with:
 <img src="https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white" alt="HTML5"/>